 muRisQ Advisory has an extensive experience related to benchmarks and LIBOR transition.
-We have published on the subject since more than 2 years and have modeled and implemented the impacts in theory and in practice.
-We have been guest speaker at major academic and practitioner conferences in the last 18 months (see list at the bottom of the page).
+We have published on the subject since more than 5 years and have modeled and implemented the impacts in theory and in practice.
+We have been guest speaker at major academic and practitioner conferences in the last 5 years (see partial list at the bottom of the page).

 We have created a set of introductory videos.
-Currently three of those videos are available on our Youtube channel.
-More videos will be added in the coming weeks.
+Those videos are available on our Youtube channel.

 - Benchmarks: tenor deposit and overnight (11:32)